Black Lives Matter.

 Celebrating Black futures

 At Bend the Arc, we celebrate Black futures during Black Futures Month (February) and year-round.
-In honor of Black Futures Month this year, we shared reflections from Graie Hagans; created a special new playlist, L'atidim sh'chorim / Towards Black Futures; and compiled a list of Black Jewish writers, thinkers, organizers, and creators who move and inspire us:
+In honor of Black Futures Month in 2023, we shared reflections from Graie Hagans; created a special new playlist, L'atidim sh'chorim / Towards Black Futures; and compiled a list of Black Jewish writers, thinkers, organizers, and creators who move and inspire us:

 In 2014, our community showed up powerfully to support the Ferguson uprising and say that Black Lives Matter